microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationPasswordCredential.md

 ## Description

-the `New-EntraApplicationPasswordCredential` cmdlet creates a password credential for an application in Microsoft Entra ID.
+The `New-EntraApplicationPasswordCredential` cmdlet creates a password credential for an application in Microsoft Entra ID.

 ## Examples